 What is Medical Billing and Coding?

 Today, the healthcare system is complex and advanced.
-As patients move throughout different care facilities, their medical records will quickly build up.
+As patients move through different care facilities, their medical records will quickly build up.
 Any interaction with a doctor, when getting a checkup, or even when hospitalized, is recorded as medical information.
 Because that data needs to be readily available in a standardized format, medical coding was developed.

 In short, when you learn medical coding, you’ll be learning the industry standard codes that keep track of patient records.
-These could be related to a disease of illness or even the medicines that a patient was prescribed.
+These could be related to a disease or illness or even the medicines that a patient was prescribed.
 Because the coding is standardized, it’s possible for a patient to visit virtually any healthcare facility, and their records will be easily interpretable, even by staff who have no previous experience with the patient.

 Coding isn’t just useful for actual healthcare but is also essential for medical billing.
 Billing codes ensure that procedures are recorded correctly for billing and insurance purposes.
-When you get training for medical procedure code, you’ll learn the skills to work in hospitals and clinics as a medical coder, or you could even go on to work in the insurance industry with your medical billing and coding training.
+When you get training in medical procedure code, you’ll learn the skills to work in hospitals and clinics as a medical coder, or you could even go on to work in the insurance industry with your medical billing and coding training.

 Unlike many industries, billing and coding will allow you to provide a valuable service that benefits individuals, companies, and society at a high level.
 Even the CDC uses medical codes to track disease and pandemics, so you’ll be part of an essential machine that keeps America healthy.

 While some coders have developed their skills on the job, you’ll have more success in employment if you start with training for medical procedure code.
 At the ITI Technical College, we’ll provide you with comprehensive training that covers all aspects of medical coding.
 This includes codes that are used in healthcare industries, as well as procedures for medical billing.